HHS/simpler-grants-gov/documentation/api/authentication.md

 When an API endpoint that is configured to use JWT auth receives a token, it parses and validates the fields.
 We use the public key we generated to verify that we were the ones who originally generated the token which is largely where the security comes from.

+If a token doesn't exist, is no longer valid, or has expired, we reject the request with a 401.

 ### Example
 To enable this auth for a given endpoint, add `api_jwt_auth` to the auth required parameter